 Zoë attained her BSc (Hons) in Applied Sociology from the University of Surrey.
 She then went on to work for the Home Office Research and Statistics Directorate in the 1990s where she worked on a broad range of research studies on criminal justice issues.
 Subsequently Zoë completed her PhD at the University of Surrey on the policing of New Travellers.
 Zoë joined the University of Plymouth in 1999 where she progressed her research with Gypsy, Traveller and Roma communities, specifically exploring their experiences of policing and victimisation.
 Zoë has held various roles within the School of Law, Criminology and Government, including most recently Associate Head of School for Criminology and Postgraduate Research Coordinator for Law, Criminology and Government.

 - Member, British Society of Criminology

 - Chair, British Society of Criminology South West Branch

-Zoë James teaches at each stage of the Criminology and Criminal Justice Studies undergraduate degree programme at Plymouth, including the modules: Criminology and Crime Problems (Stage 1), Policing and Community Safety (Stage 2) and Hate Studies (Stage 3).
+Zoë James teaches at each stage of the Criminology and Criminal Justice undergraduate degree programme at Plymouth.
 She also teaches on the MSc Criminology, including modules on Criminology Theory and Criminology Research.
 Zoë is a research supervisor and personal tutor for undergraduate and postgraduate students and supervises a number of PhD students who are exploring issues in criminology.
 Applications for PhD study are welcomed.

 Zoë James key research interests lie in examining hate from a critical perspective with a particular focus on the harms experienced by Gypsies, Travellers and Roma and Evaluation research.
 Zoë 's approach takes a critical perspective, specifically acknowledging the harms of hate in contemporary society.
 Zoë has extensive experience of a range of methodologies including quantitative and qualitative approaches.
 Her work has considered how mobility, accommodation, policing and planning have impacted on the lived experience of Gypsies, Travellers and Roma.
 She has published and presented her work nationally and internationally.
 Zoë is Chair of the South West branch of the British Society of Criminology and is currently acting co-Director and Advisory Board Member of the International Network for Hate Studies.

 Research degrees awarded to supervised students